-Adidas shirt, jacket from Bangkok and Bench jeans on Seph, Human shirt dress and Abercrombie & Fitch cardigan on Shai.
-And check out these cool digs and umbrellas!
+Human shirt dress and Abercrombie & Fitch cardigan.
+And check out these cool digs and umbrella!
 In school, we are taught that there are only have two kinds of weather in the Philippines: sunny and rainy.
 We’re also taught which months fall in the wet season, and which ones fall in the dry.
 In real life though, as evidenced by the December rains, we learn that we only have one kind of weather here: unpredictable.
 Which is why we should always be rain-ready.

 We also got this schoolgirl umbrella from Bangkok.
 So handy and cute!

 These Plueys nude rain booties with bows from ReadyForRain.com are both adorable and utilitarian.
 Makes wading through mud puddles and shallow floods sort of bearable—or at the very least, stylish.